tuarua/AdMob-ANE/README.md

 PS get_android_dependencies.ps1
 `````

-They can be downloaded directly from this repo:
+They dependencies can be downloaded directly from this repo:
 [https://github.com/tuarua/Android-ANE-Dependancies/tree/master/anes]
 ````xml
 <extensions>